 L-1B visas – for personnel with specialized knowledge.

 Your spouse and unmarried children under the age of 21 are allowed to join you in the U.S., under L-2 status.
-The L-2 spouse is allowed to work provided that s/he first obtains employment authorization from the USCIS.
-L-2 spouse as well as L-2 children can attend school or college.
+The L-2 spouse is allowed to work provided that she/he first obtains employment authorization from the USCIS.
+L-2 spouses, as well as L-2 children, can attend school or college.
 Servants may be eligible for a B-1 visa with work authorization.

 The employer must file a petition with the USCIS Regional Service Center with jurisdiction over the location of the position.
 These documents should be photocopies of the originals.
-The L-1 petition can be premium processed which means that if an additional fee of $ 1000 is paid on top of the filing fee of $190 and the fraud prevention and detection fee of $500, the petition will be adjudicated within 15 days of being filed with the USCIS.
+Though petitioning in many cases can take a while, the L-1 petition can be premium processed.
+This means that if an additional fee of $ 1000 is paid on top of the filing fee of $190 and the fraud prevention and detection fee of $500, the petition will be adjudicated within 15 days of being filed with the USCIS.

-The USCIS may request additional documents prior to either approving or denying the case.
-If it is a premium processing case, the request for additonal documents or information must come within the 15 days.
+When applying for an L-1 Visa, it’s important to remember that the USCIS may request additional documents prior to either approving or denying your case.
+If it is a premium processing case, the request for additional documents or information must come within the 15 days.
 You will then have 12 weeks to respond.

 Once approved, the USCIS will forward the petition to the U.S. Consulate nearest your place of residence for review.
 If you are not in the U.S. when your petition is approved, you must get your visa stamped at the U.S. Consulate before being allowed to enter the U.S. Your employer will receive Form I-797, notice of approval.
 After receipt of the I-797, you must then file-in Form DS-156 at the Consulate.

 If approved, your visa will be valid for 3 years.
-Blanket Petition: A blanket petition eases the process of gettign the L-1 visa.
-If a company has been defined as a blanket petition entity by USCIS, the company can directly authorize L-1 visas to eligible employees.
+Blanket Petition: A blanket petition eases the process of getting the L-1 visa.
+If a parent company has been defined as a blanket petition entity by USCIS, the company can directly authorize L-1 visas to eligible employees.

 To apply for an L-1 Visa, you must supply the following documents: